Market & Topical Perspectives

 The Illusion of Choice

-The Global Fund seeks to offer financial advisors and their clients a truly differentiated source of risk and return.
-Selectivity is at the heart of our value-oriented investment process, and the flexibility of our mandate allows us to apply this selectivity to the global opportunity set from the bottom up.
-We look for assets we believe demonstrate scarce quality and value, and invest in them only when we can do so at a “margin of safety.”2 Cash holdings are a residual of this investment discipline and serve as a form of deferred purchasing power.
-Our stock selection is complemented by a structural allocation to gold—a store of value for millennia—as a potential hedge against extreme market outcomes.
+In contrast, selectivity is at the heart of the Global Value team’s value-oriented investment process, and our flexible mandates allow us to apply this selectivity to the global opportunity set from the bottom up to build go-anywhere, benchmark-agnostic portfolios.
+We focus on assets we believe demonstrate scarce quality and value, and invest in them only when we can do so at a “margin of safety.”2 Cash holdings are a residual of this investment discipline and serve as a form of deferred purchasing power, while stock selection in certain portfolios is complemented by a structural allocation to gold—a store of value for millennia—as a potential hedge against extreme market outcomes.

 Going Against the Grain